shukriadams/arewedown/README.md

 ### Transports

 Transports are used to send out alerts when watcher states change.
-Tranmissions are tested and logged automatically when *AreWeDown?* starts, so check logs to ensure your settings work.

-#### SMTP
+#### SMTP Transport

 You can send email using any SMTP server.
 To use a Gmail account try